 These errors are mainly due to three main reasons.

-a) Deficiencies inherent in the instruments - This type of error is incorporated in the instruments due to their mechanical structure.
+a) Deficiencies inherent in instruments – Such errors are incorporated into the instruments due to their mechanical structure.
 They may be due to the manufacture, calibration or operation of the device.
-For example – If the instrument uses the weak spring, then it gives the high value of the quantity to be measured.
-The error occurs in the instrument due to friction loss or hysteresis.
+For example – If the instrument uses the weak spring, then it gives the high value of the amount to be measured.
+The error occurs on the instrument due to loss of friction or hysteresis.

 These errors are due to the external condition of the measuring devices.
-This type of error is mainly caused by the effect of temperature, pressure, humidity, dust, vibrations or by the magnetic or electrostatic field.
-The corrective measures used to eliminate or reduce these undesirable effects are The arrangement must be made to keep the conditions as constant as possible.
-Using equipment that is free from these effects.
-Using techniques that eliminate the effect of these disturbances.
-Applying the calculated corrections.
+Such errors occur mainly by the effect of temperature, pressure, humidity, dust, vibrations or by the magnetic or electrostatic field.
+The corrective measures used to eliminate or reduce these undesirable effects are

-This type of error is due to incorrect observation of the reading.
-There are many sources of observation error.
-For example, the pointer of a voltmeter readjusts slightly above the scale surface.
-Therefore, an error occurs (due to parallax) unless the observer’s line of sight is exactly above the pointer.
+These types of errors are due to mis-observation of reading.
+There are many sources of observational error.
+For example, the pointer of a voltmeter is slightly reset above the scale surface.
+Therefore, an error occurs (due to paralage) unless the observer’s line of sight is exactly above the pointer.